-dahi aloo tikki recipe – a popular street food snack from north india. dahi aloo tikki recipe is easy to prepare and assemble if you have the other side ingredients ready like green chutney and saunth or sweet tamarind chutney.
+Dahi aloo tikki with step by step photos.
+This is a popular street food snack from north India.
+Dahi aloo tikki is easy to prepare and assemble if you have the other side ingredients ready like coriander chutney and tamarind chutney.

-i have also added homemade papdis (crisp fried flour discs) to the dahi aloo tikki. you can even add sev (crisp fried gram flour vermicelli). in the step by step pics, i am sharing the pics of making the tikkis. you can click on the sweet tamarind chutney post to see the step by step pics….and this green chutney recipe.
+I have also added homemade papdis (crisp fried flour discs) to the dahi aloo tikki.
+You can even add Sev (crisp fried gram flour vermicelli).

 1: take the boiled diced potatoes, cumin powder, red chili powder, black pepper powder and salt.

-3: pan fry the aloo tikkis till golden and crisp on both sides.
+3: pan fry till golden and crisp on both sides.

 - 2 medium large potatoes

-- ¼ to ½ tsp red chili powder or as required
+- ¼ to ½ teaspoon red chili powder or as required

-- ¼ tsp black pepper powder or as required
+- ¼ teaspoon black pepper powder or as required

-- 1.5 to 2 tbsp rice flour or corn flour/corn starch
+- 1.5 to 2 tablespoon rice flour or corn flour (corn starch)

-- 2 to 3 tbsp oil for frying the potato patties
+- 2 to 3 tablespoon oil for frying the potato patties

-- black salt or rock salt as required
+- black salt or rock salt (edible and food grade), as required

 - saunth or sweet tamarind chutney as required

 - roasted cumin powder as required

 - a few papdis as required

 - black salt or regular salt as required